wajipk/timestamp-tag/README.md

 #timestamp-tag
 A JavaScript dateTime format library that will replace timestamp tag with time.
 The time in timestamp tag should be in UNIX time.
+If you need to add a character inside a time, then you can write it using a Forward Slash `/`.
+This character will not be replaced by a reserve words.
 <h3>Example</h3>
 ` <timestamp format="l dS /o/f F Y h:i:s A" class="yourClass" id="yourID" style="yourStyle"> 1424861883 </timestamp> `
 Will be converted to <br><br>